 Other Universities ask for all your tests and “super-score” it themselves where they add up the best sections of each Math, Critical Reading and Writing to give your total.

 Q. What is the validity of the SAT exams?

 A. Most Universities accept SAT Test and Subject Tests scores for up to 5 years.

 Q. Does admission to US universities depend only on SAT scores?

-A. For undergraduate admissions in US, the SAT is but a small aspect of a multitude of angles that admissions officers explore when admitting someone.
+A. For undergraduate study in USA, the SAT is but a small aspect of a multitude of angles that admissions officers explore when admitting someone.
 Your school academics, extra-curriculars, social-service, projects, essays, applications all play roles in your admissions.
 Yet it has been seen that top universities generally have high median SAT scores among their acceptances

 Q. How do I pass on my SAT score to the colleges where I want to apply to?